 Having established the short-term effect of this financing shock on exporting activity, I show that the losses across countries persisted for decades in the aggregate and in terms of market share despite fast recovery in the banking sector.
 After 1866, there is an immediate and permanent divergence in the aggregate levels of exports between countries with above average exposure to bank failures compared to those with below average exposure.
-This divergence is driven by an increase in the growth rate of exports for less exposed countries right after the crisis.
-Benchmarked against estimates of the elasticity of trade to physical distance, exposure to an above average bank failure shock after two years is equivalent to a 30.5 percent increase in a country's distance to its trade partners.
-These initial differences lead to a 1.8 percent difference in the average annual growth rate of exports from 1866 until 1914.
-11
+This divergence is driven by an increase in the growth rate of exports for less exposed countries right after the crisis.9 Benchmarked against estimates of the elasticity of trade to physical distance, exposure to an above average bank failure shock after two years is equivalent to a 15.6 percent increase in a country's distance to its trade partners.
+These initial differences lead to a 1.6 percent difference in the average annual growth rate of exports from 1866 to $1914.^{10}$

-10The main analysis stops in 1914 because of the economic and institutional upheavals of WWI.
+9The main analysis stops in 1914 because of the economic and institutional upheavals of WWI.
 However, the divergence persists until 2014, indicating that countries more exposed to bank failures never experience a compensating positive growth shock.

-In order to estimate the market share effect, I extend my short-term DD identification strategy and estimate the cross-sectional elasticity of country-level values of exports to bank failures in every year in a dynamic DD.
-This estimator compares the relative amounts imported by a given country in a given year from exporters exposed to varying degrees of bank failure, controlling for bilateral measures of geographical and institutional distance.
-12 Incorporating the bilateral resistance measures means this estimator takes the form of a fixed effects estimation of a general structural gravity equation used to quantify the responsiveness of exports to trade costs (Head and Mayer, 2014).
-I find that there are no differential pretrends from 1850-1866, a large negative effect beginning in 1867, and statistically significant differences in exports market share until 1900.
-I also show that the patterns of persistence and recovery cannot be explained by random divergence among countries over time and are robust to a large number of alternative explanations.
+In order to estimate the long-run market share effects, I extend my short-term DD identification strategy and estimate the cross-sectional elasticity of country-level values of exports to bank failures in every year in a dynamic DD.
+This estimator compares the relative amounts imported by a given country in a given year from exporters exposed to varying degrees of bank failure, controlling for bilateral measures of geographical and institutional distance.11 Incorporating the bilateral resistance measures means this estimator takes the form of a fixed effects estimation of a general structural gravity equation used to quantify the responsiveness of exports to trade costs (Head and Mayer, 2014).
+I find that there are no differential pre-trends from 1850-1866, a large negative effect beginning in 1867, and statistically significant differences in exports market share until 1900.
+I also show that the patterns of persistence and recovery are unlikely to be due to by random divergence among countries over time and are robust to a large number of alternative explanations.
 While the estimated effects are not statistically significant after 1900, the point estimates are persistently negative, and the magnitude in 2014 is still 53 percent of the average magnitude from 1866-1900, indicating a very slow process of convergence.

 The path dependence in exports patterns lends empirical evidence to the possibility of multiple equilibria in the geographic distribution of economic activity (Davis and Weinstein, 2002; Redding and Sturm, 2008; Bleakley and Lin, 2012; Kline and Moretti, 2014; Allen and Donaldson, 2018).
 While the literature has focused on the role of physical capital and geographic characteristics in determining initial conditions, to my knowledge this paper is the first to show that temporary shocks to financial capital can be the proximate source of divergence.
-The persistent losses that I document are consistent with a framework of high substitutability across exporters (a country-level analogue to the homogeneous firms in Baldwin and Krugman (1989)), which is plausible in this institutional setting in which the vast majority of trade was in raw commodity goods.
+The persistent losses that I document are consistent with a framework of sunk costs of establishing relationships combined with high substitutability across exporters (a country-level analogue to the homogeneous firms in Baldwin and Krugman (1989)), which is plausible in this institutional setting in which communication was slow and costly, and the vast majority of trade was in raw commodity goods.
+In such a setting, a sharp increase in prices (in this case due to the shock to financing costs) makes it profitable for buyers to establish new relationships.
+Having paid the sunk costs, they do not switch back, even after the financial shock subsides.